samuela/bidirectional-typing/README.md

 A bidirectional type inference system loosely based on [Complete and Easy Bidirectional Typechecking for Higher-Rank Polymorphism]( https://www.cs.cmu.edu/~joshuad/papers/bidir/Dunfield13_bidir_submitted.pdf).

-I briefly read a bit about bidirectional type inference about a year ago but was fuzzy on many of the details, so I figured that it would be a fun exercise to try to implement a full type inference and checking algorithm without consulting any references.
+I read a bit about bidirectional type inference about a year ago but was fuzzy on many of the details, so I figured that it would be a fun exercise to try to implement a full type inference and checking algorithm without consulting any references.
 This is the result.

 # Exposition